[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 We’ve developed an efficient way of dealing with prototypes: a three-stage process that entails

-- a design stage: this is where the interactive screen mockup focuses on the interface and clearly emphasizes the main visual elements;
+- A design stage: this is where the interactive screen mockup focuses on the interface and clearly emphasizes the main visual elements.
+To be even more efficient, we’ve created our own Design System to speed up the process and kickstart new projects faster.

 Web applications are a lot easier to distribute, but they require better development skills (plus higher budgets).
 Getting a unanimous look and feel for all platforms intended, as well as a proper level of flexibility for them can be quite a challenge.